holochain-open-dev/username-zome/README.md

-# profiles-module
+# username-zome

-Very small profile zome to create a minimal profile information needed for agents to be identified by username in a holochain application.
+Very small username zome to create human-readable username for agents to be identified in a holochain application.

-In the future this will connect to [identity-manager](https://github.com/holochain/identity-manager).